Columbia County Court Records

 Probate Filing Fees

 The inventory fee for estates is the greater of $20 or 0.2% of the estate value over $10,000.
 For minor guardianships of the estate or adult guardianships of the estate, the fee is the greater of $20 or 0.2% of the value over $50,000.
 Trust proceedings under Chapter 701 carry a filing fee of $250.
-The e-filing fee of $35 per party also applies to probate cases.
-The full probate fee schedule is included in the circuit court fee tables.
+The $35 e-filing fee per party also applies to probate cases.
+The full probate fee schedule is in the circuit court fee tables.